Can Tailors Make Pants Bigger In The Thighs? – From Tight To Just Right

 Lace or Fabric Inset

-Inserting lace or a complementary fabric into the inner thigh area can add both style and width.
-This method is particularly useful for dressier pants.
+Inserting lace or complementary fabric into the inner thigh area adds both style and width.
+This method suits dressier pants and typically adds 1–2 inches (2.5–5 cm) of room.

-DIY Process of Making Pants Bigger in the Thighs
+DIY Process for Making Pants Bigger in the Thighs

-Making pants bigger in the thighs can be a DIY project with some sewing skills and the right tools.
-Here’s a step-by-step process to help you achieve this alteration:
+Making pants bigger in the thighs is a DIY project requiring sewing skills and the right tools.
+Follow this step-by-step process to achieve the alteration:

 Materials Needed